Are you looking for the best things to do in Valencia in winter? This guide covers all the most festive places during winter in Valencia!

 Swinging by traditional Christmas markets in Valencia is a must to soak in that festive spirit.
-From mid-November to the end of January, cozy Christmas markets get sprinkled all over the city.
+From mid-November to the end of December (sometimes extending into January), cozy Christmas markets get sprinkled all over the city.

 Featuring more than 900 stalls, Mercado Central is the biggest market hall in Europe.